 To do a manual backup of the table or access previous backups, click “Backup” in the far right of the tool bar.
 Click “Backup now” to make a manual backup, which will appear in the list of backups shortly after.

 Crealytics’ Search Platform will make a backup of the table before each of the changes mentioned above.
 To restore your account to a state before such changes took place, simply select the backup from the list.

 Step 3: Choose to restore with or without relations

-The only thing to do left, is to choose whether to restore the backup with or without the relations set previously.
-The information in the pop-up helps to decide if the relations are still required or not.
+The only thing left to do, is to choose whether to restore the backup with or without the relations set previously.
+The information in the pop-up helps you decide if the relations are still required or not.
 Finalize the backup by choosing either option.

 Optional step: Undo the restoring

-Tthe Campaign Suite also creates a backup before restoring one.
-If a backup has been restored by mistake or the restoration does not lead to the expected result, the state before the restore operation can be reached by selecting “Restore operation” from the drop-down.
+Crealytics’ Search Platform also creates a backup before restoring one.
+If a backup has been restored by mistake or the restoration does not lead to the expected result, the state before the restore operation can be used by selecting “Restore operation” from the drop-down.